 CFR Symposium: American Debt: Causes, Consequences, and Fixes

-However, despite the law’s economic benefits, the CBO projects that it will add significantly to annual budget shortfalls in the coming years.
-Analysts at the agency say that the law will add another roughly $1.85 trillion to the debt over the next ten years.
-Even more worrisome, analysts say, is a scenario in which many of the tax provisions that are set to expire by 2025, such as tax cuts for individuals, are renewed, which would pile on even more to the debt.
+However, the CBO projects the law will add significantly to annual budget shortfalls in the coming years.
+Analysts at the agency say the tax cuts will add another roughly $1.85 trillion to the debt over the next ten years.
+Even more worrisome, they say, is a scenario in which many of the provisions that are set to expire by 2025, such as tax cuts for individuals, are renewed, which would pile on even more to the debt.

 Spending deals passed in 2018 are also projected to increase the deficit.
-Congressional leaders agreed in February 2018 on a two-year budget deal, funding the government through 2019.
+Congressional leaders agreed in February 2018 on a two-year budget deal, funding some discretionary programs through 2019.
 The deal raised discretionary spending by some $300 billion, increasing the deficit more rapidly than would have been the case under the status quo.
-Moreover, the legislation did not make any cuts to entitlements, which most budget experts say are necessary to contain the debt.
+Moreover, the legislation did not make any cuts to entitlements, a politically unpopular move that most budget experts say is nevertheless necessary to contain the debt.